codenplay/Angular19CRUDwithMockData/README.md

 ![image](https://github.com/user-attachments/assets/679d1176-099c-4d1e-b0a2-9ff4381c6536)

 ---

-**🧪 Planned Enhancements**
+## 🧚 Planned Enhancements

-Add unit tests using Jest
+- Add unit tests using Jest
-Add filtering/searching
+- Add filtering/searching
-Integrate with backend (Node.js)
+- Integrate with backend (Node.js)
-Use signals for state management (Angular 17+)
+- Use signals for state management (Angular 17+)
-Add authentication
+- Add authentication

 ---

-**🧠 Learnings**
+## 🧠 Learnings

 - Standalone components streamline Angular dev
-- inject() simplifies service consumption
+- `inject()` simplifies service consumption
 - Angular Material + Bootstrap can coexist well
 - Toasts enhance user experience in CRUD
-- Observable, RxJs
+- Practice with Observables and RxJS

 ---

-**📌 Important Notes**
+## 📌 Important Notes

-The project uses inject() instead of constructor DI for services Make sure @angular/animations is installed if using ngx-toastr Style conflicts between Bootstrap and Material can be managed via utility classes (mat-elevation, margins, etc.)
+- This project uses `inject()` instead of constructor DI for services
+- Ensure `@angular/animations` is installed if using `ngx-toastr`
+- Style conflicts between Bootstrap and Material can be managed using utility classes like `mat-elevation`, margins, etc.

 ---

-**📃 License**
+## 📃 License

-This project is for learning purposes only.
+This project is for **learning purposes only**.

 ---

-Happy Coding! 🎯
+**Happy Coding! 🎯**